INP: Industrial and Applied Psychology Courses

 3 sh (may not be repeated for credit)

-Exposes students to laws, guidelines, and court cases (e.g., ADA, ADEA, FMLA, Sexual Harassment, Civil Rights Acts) important to human resource functions in organizations, with particular emphasis on employment testing for selection.
+This course focuses on the laws, guidelines, and court cases (e.g., ADA, ADEA, FMLA, Sexual Harassment, Civil Rights Acts) that are important to human resource functions in organizations, with particular emphasis on employment testing for selection.

 INP 5905 Directed Study